-The concept is self-explanatory – a complete digital fast, one day a week – but I should expand on the motivation and details.
-I’ve been working on a couple projects lately that have me spending more time than usual in front of the computer– Zbrush, Maya, Houdini, a bit of python… general computer graphics stuff.
-If I add BiM.photo updates and general correspondence into the mix, I’ve been practically glued to a screen.
-I’ve also increasingly caught myself mindlessly checking the same news sites, my inbox, or social media feeds for no reason other than accumulated bad habit.
+The concept is self-explanatory – a full digital fast, one day a week – but I should expand on the motivation and details.
+I’ve been working on a couple projects lately that have me spending more time than usual in front of the computer– machine learning, Houdini, a bit of python… general computer graphics stuff.
+If I add BiM.photo updates and general correspondence into the mix, I have been practically glued to my screens.
+I’ve also increasingly caught myself mindlessly checking the same news sites, my inbox, and social media feeds for no reason other than it has become a reflexive bad habit.

 As artists going ‘analog’ reunites us with old tools and materials, things that will undoubtedly amaze us after spending so much time in front of the computer.
 My #analogSunday reacquainted me with my brush pen, and together we inked five quality sketchbook pages.
 I also dusted off my copy of Gombrich’s the Story of Art and ready through a handful of interesting chapters.
 There’s a box of clay sitting in the corner of the studio waiting for next week.